polkadot-developers/knowledgebase/current/runtime/storage.md

 initializing storage, all of which have entry points in the `decl_storage` macro.
-These mechanisms all result in the creation of a `GenesisConfig` data type that implements [the `sp_runtime::BuildModuleGenesisStorage` trait](https://crates.parity.io/sp_runtime/trait.BuildModuleGenesisStorage.html) and will be added to the storage item's module (e.g.
+These mechanisms all result in the creation of a `GenesisConfig` data type that implements [the `sp_runtime::BuildModuleGenesisStorage` trait](https://crates.parity.io/sp_runtime/trait.BuildModuleGenesisStorage.html) and will be added to the module that contains the storage items (e.g.
 [`Struct pallet_balances::GenesisConfig`](https://crates.parity.io/pallet_balances/struct.GenesisConfig.html));
 storage items that are tagged for genesis configuration will have a corresponding attribute on this data type.
 In order to consume a module's genesis configuration capabilities, you must include the